 Resources for Finding Child Care:

 Child Care Alliance Los Angeles – Resource and Referral Search

 Mayor Garcetti’s Childcare Connection for Front-Line Responders: https://corona-virus.la/Childcare

 Health and Safety Guidance:

-- Los Angeles County Department of Public Health: Guidance for Early Childhood Educator
+- Los Angeles Department of Public Health: Early Care and Education Toolkit

 - CDC: Interim Guidance for Administrators of US Childcare Programs and K-12 Schools